-1. Purpose To publish the guidelines and establish procedures for the organization and operation of CoIST.
+1. Purpose To publish the guidelines and establish procedures for the organization and operation of a model CoIST.

 2. Background The proper employment of the CoIST is critical to the company's mission.
-Accordingly, it is critical that the procedures and guidelines outlined in this SOP be followed.
+Accordingly, it is critical that clear procedures and guidelines be provided to rotational units to enable RTU's to maximize training opportunities at the NTC.

-3. Summary This SOP establishes a common foundation across the BCT for CoIST Operations in support of company level operations.
-The BCT CDR has directed that CoIST's are established for all companies that own battlespace within the BCT's Area of Responsibility (AOR).
+3. Summary This SOP establishes a common foundation for CoIST Operations in support of company level operations.
 The CoIST provides the company commander with situational awareness and understanding of the operational environment in which the company conducts its operations.
 The CoIST as part of the Company Fusion Cell formalizes the actionable intelligence cycle by focusing on requirements, analyzing and processing combat information and disseminating relevant information/intelligence back to the unit and higher headquarters.